FANZ

 You can add multiple discounts.
 Created discounts are saved and can be reused in other configurations.

-The IP owner is the owner of the intellectual property of the work presented at the event.
-In most cases, this is the person who wrote the work (author, playwright, or composer).
+The IP owner is the owner of the intellectual property of the work presented at the event — usually the person who wrote it (author, playwright, or composer).
 This field is informational and appears in the bordereaux report header as attribution.

 Add IP owners who receive attribution in the report.
-Click + to create a new one:
+Click + to open the Create IP Owner form:

 • Name